oscarbernal93/cliente-servidor/musicPlayer/hermes.md

 Receives a number and return it in a string

 **Function:** create_message
-Initialize a message with a specific format, first come a comand and next a filename
+Initialize a message with a specific format, first come a comand and next a username

 **Function:** clean_message
 Take a message and destroy all the content